lukedd3/angular2-bootstrap-translate-website-starter/README.md

-# angular2-bootstrap-translate-website-starter
+# angular-bootstrap-translate-website-starter
-Angular2 starter based on angular-quickstart project.
+Angular starter based on angular-quickstart project.
 Includes routing, bootstrap and ng2-translate for internationalization

 ## Description

 It is a starter project for a single page website.
-Main framework is Angular2.
+Main framework is Angular.
 App contains two components called also modules (module-first and module-second) for which routing is defined.
 Project includes also Twitter Bootstrap integration using ng2-bootstrap library ([link](https://github.com/valor-software/ng2-bootstrap)) and internationalization made with use of ng2-translate library ([link](https://github.com/ngx-translate/core)).
 Other dependencies include Font Awesome Icons ([link](http://fontawesome.io/icons/)) and Flag Sprites Icons ([link](https://www.flag-sprites.com/)).
 Whole project is based on Angular QuickStart project ([link](https://github.com/angular/quickstart))

 ## Screenshots